-The following discussion and analysis of First Advantage Corporation's financial condition and results of operations is provided as a supplement to the condensed consolidated financial statements for the three months ended March 31, 2024, and should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2023, our "Risk Factors," and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023.
+The following discussion and analysis of First Advantage Corporation's financial condition and results of operations is provided as a supplement to the condensed consolidated financial statements for the three and nine months ended September 30, 2024, and should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2023, our "Risk Factors," and "Management's Discussion and Analysis of Financial Condition and Results of Operations" included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023.
+All discussions and information in this Quarterly Report on Form 10-Q regarding our business and financial results relate solely to our operations prior to the acquisition of Sterling, unless otherwise indicated.